odyvarv/ting/etc/spec/SPECIFICATION.md

 *Image: The chat screen*

 The top bar is located at the top and takes up the whole screen horizontally.
 On the top left, it has the text "ting".
+On the right, it has a cog icon.
+Clicking the cog icon pops up a menu with two options: Settings and Log out.
+Clicking on Settings takes the user to the Settings screen.
+Clicking Log out logs the user out and wipes their user credentials from their machine.
+If the user has no e-mail address associated with their account, then Log out also frees up the username for future use.
+Otherwise, the username remains reserved.
+After logging out, the Ting application is replaced with the following text:

+"Τα ξαναλέμε σύντομα! [Πίσω στο ting]"

+Clicking the button takes the user back to the Ting application and allows them to start over with logging in anew.

 On mobile, there is no top bar.

 Below it, the screen is split in two areas vertically.
 The left area contains the recent list and the right area is split horizontally in two smaller areas.